-So you may have heard the term, but what is Victorian Steampunk exactly?
+So you may have heard the term, but what is Victorian Steampunk?
 What does it mean?
 Where did it come from?
-Come closer to hear the Steampunk story.
+What are the influences?
+Well, come closer to hear the Steampunk story.

 The word Steampunk is said to have been coined by K. W. Jeter, a writer, in a letter to Locus magazine in 1989, to describe his stories.

-It’s a sub-culture of science fiction, and a distinctive style with reach in design, décor, crafts, fashion, literature, films, even lifestyle for some.
+Steampunk is a sub-culture of science fiction.
+It is a distinctive style with reach in design, décor, crafts, fashion, literature, films, even lifestyle for some.

-Steampunk style is heavily influenced by 19th century Victorian Britain at the start of the Industrial Revolution (hence steam), and early 20th century science fiction.
-The Victorian Steampunk era can loosely be said to be influenced by 1840s to 1910s Britain.
+The style is heavily influenced by 19th century Victorian Britain at the start of the Industrial Revolution (hence steam), and early 20th century science fiction, so the Victorian Steampunk era can loosely be said to be influenced by 1840s -1910s Britain.

-It imagines an alternate world in a fantasy future where steam powered technology survived.
-It allows for things that never existed but could have, if steam had remained a dominant power.
+Steampunk imagines an alternate world in a fantasy future where steam powered technology survived.
+It allows for things that never existed but could have.
 It’s future technology as the Victorians might have envisaged it.

 Steampunk combines Victorian era steam-age aesthetics with the modern; a retro-futuristic Victoriana.

-The result is fantastical gadgets from steam-age sci-fi marriage transposed on to modern technology.
-Gritty and edgy it often combines heavy industry materials of early industrialisation with the delicate work of skilled Victorian craftsmen and artisans.
-It’s modern technology with a backdrop of the late 1800s; it’s iphones, laptops or private jets powered by steam set in Victorian England.
+The result is fantastical gadgets from steam-age and sci-fi marriage, transposed on to modern technology.
+Gritty and edgy it often combines heavy industry materials of early industrialisation with the delicate work of skilled Victorian craftsmen.
+It’s modern technology with a backdrop of the late 1800s; it’s lamps, laptops, iphones powered by steam, set in Victorian England.

-Steampunk technology frequently features pipes and bolts, clockwork and mechanical cogs.
-It has the charm of the imperfect of hand-made – it’s bespoke meets rough repairs.
+Steampunk technology frequently features pipes and bolts, clockwork and mechanical cogs, and has the charm of the imperfect of hand-made.
+It’s bespoke meets rough repairs.

-The main difference is that American Steampunk is heavily influenced by the American Wild West, featuring gun slings, leather chaps and country music whilst Victorian steampunk looks more to the steam technology of the Victorian era as well as their fashions with corsets and petticoats.
+The main difference between the two is that American Steampunk is heavily influenced by the American Wild West rather than the British Victorian era.
+American Steampunk features gun slings, leather chaps and country music whilst Victorian steampunk sees corsets and petticoats and steam technology influences.

 A key feature of Steampunk design is opposition: industrial versus handmade, chunky metal versus intricate gears, Victorian versus modern, refined versus coarse, fantasy versus reality.

-In Steampunk design combining old and new is key; employing old-fashioned materials like iron, tin, brass, copper and wood to modern technology to create for example a coffee machine like a 19th century explorer’s navigational instrument.
+In Steampunk design, combining old and new is key; employing old-fashioned materials like iron, tin, brass, copper and wood for modern technology to create for example a coffee machine that looks like a 19th century explorer’s navigational instrument.

 Steampunk gadgets are a fabulous Frankenstein of gears and cogs and wheels and levers and brass clockwork and copper pipes and forged iron.

-The design encompasses a who era and world, so it’s immensely versatile and may be seen in huge or tiny projects, in architecture or in a piece of art.
+The design encompasses a whole era and world, so it’s immensely versatile and may be seen in huge or tiny projects, in architecture or in a piece of art.

 Unlike the fussy, heavy floral of the Victorians, Steampunk décor is bold and solid.
 It’s industrial chic meets whimsical upcycling.
 Colours that dominate are black, dark wood, copper, brass and silver.